LeBoku/sudoku-solver/README.md

 # sudoku-solver
-A python program that generates and then solves Sudokus
+A python program that (badly) generates and then solves Sudokus

 *"why?", you ask?*